Richardaeld/Eldridge_Music/TESTING.md

 #### Documented Result(s):
 1. If the success toast does not display or displays incorrect information, record:
-    + The test name, if the tester was logged in, anticipated toast information, actual toast information, and a bried description of the problem.
+    + The test name, if the tester was logged in, anticipated toast information, actual toast information, and a brief description of the problem.
 1. If the confirmation email is not received, record:
-    + The test name, if the tester was logged in, the email name, the invoice #, and a bried description of the problem
+    + The test name, if the tester was logged in, the email name, the invoice #, and a brief description of the problem
 1. If any of the email content is incorrect, record:
-    + The test name, if the tester was logged in, the content expected, and actual content, and a bried description of the problem.
+    + The test name, if the tester was logged in, the content expected, and actual content, and a brief description of the problem.
 1. A user account was created to fulfill the test's requirements, record:
     + The username, email address of the account, and that this is a test account.
 1. If any links or images are broken, record: